microsoft/azure-schema-operator/docs/site/content/tutorials/kusto.md

   default    sample-adx-1  1
 ```

-Now, lets make things a bit more interesting, and apply a schema if an error:
+Now, lets make things a bit more interesting, and apply a schema that contains an error:

 ```sh
 kubectl apply -f docs/samples/kusto/sample-cm-err.yml